Frequently asked questions about construction at The Christie

 A: If you see what you believe to be a genuine emergency on the site, you should call the emergency services on 999, or 101 when you want to contact the police but it’s not an emergency.
 They will coordinate with The Christie response team as required.

-Q: Who should I contact if I have questions?
+Q: Who should I contact if I have any other questions?

 A: If you have further general questions and cannot find the information in these FAQs or online, please email construction@thechristiefeedback.co.uk.
 We will endeavour to respond but cannot guarantee to answer all questions.